How Does Thousand Trails Really Work? March 2025 Update

 It’s easy to meet people, if you want, and easy to make friends that you will continue to see, as many of Thousand Trails members "bounce" around from park-to-park across the country.

 I haven’t had any problem reserving the campgrounds I want, when I want them.
-An advantage of a longer booking window.
+An advantage of a longer booking window that comes with the Adventure Membership.

-There are other Thousand Trails Membership Packages with shorter reservation booking windows.
-But as someone who was planning on using this program for at least the next 5 years as I travel the country in my RV full-time, it’s a no-brainer.
+I could have chosen a membership with shorter reservation booking windows and without the Trails Collection Plus.
+But as someone who was planning on using this program for at least the next 5 years as I travel the country in my RV full-time, it’s a no-brainer to have the largest booking window with the longest stays available to me.

 What’s It Like Having to Move Every Two or Three Weeks?